aashiqoffortune-hash/VoidScrubber-v3/README.md

 - **Custom Forks**: Tailored patterns for Cursor, Replit, or Claude ghosts.
 - **Eternal Support**: Private Signal channel for tweaks + updates.

 – First 50 buyers get a free "reverse-purge" alibi tool.
 Questions?
-DM
+DM on instagram: @ram3ss3s

 *Built with ❤️ by indie devs, for indie devs.
 No strings, pure freedom.*